apausa/life/README.md

 # Life

 John Conway's Game of Life.
-Frontend application built in Vanilla JavaScript.
+Frontend application built in Vanilla JavaScript and SCSS.